Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 This is particularly true in the early knowledge acquisition phase of learning.
 Rosenshine’s ‘Principles of Instruction’, (2012) gives us a list of research-based principles from cognitive science, together with practical strategies for how to implement these in the classroom.

-5 key principles of instruction for teaching Maths
+5 key principles of direct instruction for teaching Maths

 Of these ten, Craig particularly focuses on these: